carlos-gg/ecubevis/README.md

 # Welcome to the repository of ecubevis

 `ecubevis`: Earth CUBE VISualization with Python.
 Intended for the interactive exploration of n-dimensional (2D, 3D or 4D spatio-temporal) arrays on Jupyterlab.
+Supports both ``xarray.Dataset/DataArray`` (with metadata) or ``numpy.ndarray`` objects.
+In both cases, the dimensions expected are [lat, lon] for 2D arrays, [time, lat, lon] for 3D arrays or [time, level, lat, lon] for 4D arrays, but for a ``numpy.ndarray`` object the dimensions are implicit, since it lacks metadata.

 ## For BSC-ES users